Slackluster/EquipRecommendedGear/README.md

 [![](https://media.forgecdn.net/attachments/1439/398/buymeacoffee-png.png)](https://www.buymeacoffee.com/Slackluster)

-**Equip Recommended Gear** adds a button to your character pane that equips the highest item level gear for your class & spec.
+**Equip Recommended Gear (ERG)** adds a button to your character pane that equips the highest item level gear for your class & spec.
 Inspired by the same feature available in **Final Fantasy XIV Online**.

 **Features**
 - Adds a button.
 When you click the button, it does the thing.